-The non-linear relationship of trade costs and trade policy might stem from various sources (cf. Section 2).
-We cannot include measures of these sources in the regressions explicitly, because they are partly functions of trade policy and, hence, endogenous just like trade policy itself.
-However, putting these measures in context with the gradient may shed light on the roots of the variation in trade-cost responses to trade policy.
+The nonlinear relationship of trade costs and trade policy might stem from various sources (cf. Section 2).
+We cannot include measures of these sources in the regressions explicitly, because they are partly functions of trade policy, and hence, endogenous just like trade policy itself.31 However, putting these measures in context with the gradient may shed light on the roots of the variation in trade-cost responses to trade policy.
 We do so in Figure 7.

 We start with the role of trade-policy uncertainty.
 Earlier work has demonstrated that such uncertainty is an important factor in determining the actual effect of trade policy.
 For instance, the findings in Handley and Limao (2015) and Pierce and Schott (2016) suggest that trade-policy changes contain a signal about future trade-policy uncertainty.
 We hypothesize that trade-policy uncertainty affects the shape of the trade-cost function and it varies across tariff levels.
-In order to proxy for uncertainty, we use the unexplained variation from a first-order-autoregressive regression, where we regress the annual applied tariff level for any country pair and sector on its lagged value in all years between 2001 and 2011 for each tariff cell using TRAINS data.
-The left panel of Figure 7 suggests that a lower level of tariff predictability, i.e., a higher tariff uncertainty, is associated with higher applied tariff levels.
+In order to proxy for uncertainty, we use the unexplained variation from a first-order autoregressive regression, where we regress the annual applied tariff level for any country pair and sector on its lagged value in all years between 2001 and 2011 for each tariff cell using TRAINS data.
+The left panel of Figure 7 suggests that a lower level of tariff predictability, that is, a higher tariff uncertainty, is associated with higher applied tariff levels.
 In particular, the measure of tariff uncertainty rises substantially more strongly for tariff levels beyond 10-20%.
-The latter is exactly where the gradient of trade costs with respect to tariffs $\tau$ is strongly positive.
+The latter is exactly where the gradient of trade costs with respect to tariffs τ is strongly positive.

-Further potential rationales for a heterogeneous impact of tariffs on trade costs are avoidance strategies at high tariffs on the one hand and the non-use of available tariff preferences at low most-favored nation tariffs on the other hand (see Herin, 1986, Francois et al., 2006, Estevadeordal et al., 2008, Fugazza and Nicita, 2013).
-We would assume tariff avoidance strategies to be more prevalent in countries with high levels of corruption (see Fisman and Wei, 2004; Javorcik and Narciso, 2008; Sequeira, 2016; Demir and Javorcik, 2017).
-We proxy for the lack of corruption by taking a measure of transparency at the country-level for 2006 from Transparency International as an inverse measure of corruption.
+Further potential rationales for a heterogeneous impact of tariffs on trade costs are avoidance strategies at high tariffs on the one hand, and the nonuse of available tariff preferences at low most-favored nation tariffs on the other hand (see Herin (1986), Francois, Hoekman, and Manchin (2006), Estevadeordal, Freund, and Ornelas (2008), Fugazza and Nicita (2013)).
+We would assume tariff avoidance strategies to be more prevalent in countries with high levels of corruption (see Fisman and Wei (2004), Javorcik and Narciso (2008), Sequeira (2016), Demir and Javorcik (2018)).
+We proxy for the lack of corruption by taking a measure of transparency at the country level for 2006 from Transparency International as an inverse measure of corruption.
 We map the latter to tariffs by the respective countries' densities at different products and levels of tariffs.
-In order to proxy for the non-use of available tariff preferences, we use the preference margin (the difference between the most-favored-nation tariff and the principally-available minimum tariff in a trade agreement).
+In order to proxy for the nonuse of available tariff preferences, we use the preference margin (the difference between the most favored nation tariff and the principally-available minimum tariff in a trade agreement).
 The results in Figure 7 suggest the following.
 First, the gradient is positively correlated with a greater transparency in the low- and high-tariff range, while at medium tariffs, transparency is negatively related to a higher gradient of trade costs w.r.t. tariffs.
 This is consistent with avoidance being negatively correlated with transparency.
 Second, the tariff gradient is relatively independent of the preference margin at low tariff levels.
-The latter is consistent with an under-exploitation of tariff preferences at low tariff levels.
+The latter is consistent with an underexploitation of tariff preferences at low tariff levels.